-At 7:30 p.m., the doors opened and 11 ushers escorted delighted ticket holders into the lavish theater which featured green and ivory decor with gold leaf trim, red oak and mahogany.
+At 7:30 p.m. that evening, the doors opened and 11 ushers escorted delighted ticket holders into the lavish theater which featured green and ivory decor with gold leaf trim and red oak and mahogany woodwork.
 Governor Hanly gave the welcoming address and Richard Mansfield, a famous actor of the time, officially dedicated the Jefferson Theater.

 The Jefferson was off and running in what would be a rich era in its history.
-For the next several years, top-notch theatrical troupes made Goshen a stop on their way between New York and Chicago, treating locals to first-rate performances by some of the top actors and actresses of the time.
-During the off-season the Jefferson remained open, showing silent movies and hosting political and community events.
+For the next several years, top-notch theatrical troupes made Goshen a stop between New York and Chicago, treating locals to first-rate performances by some of the top actors and actresses of the time.
+During the off-season, the Jefferson remained open showing silent movies and hosting political and community events.

-In 1948, the Jefferson was remodeled with new seats and a new, V-shaped marquee.
-It was during this installation the theater was re-named the Goshen Theater.
+In 1948, the Jefferson was remodeled with new seats, a new projection system and screen, tiled restrooms, and a new V-shaped marquee.
+The name Jefferson did not fit on the new marquee, so it was during this installation the theater was re-named the Goshen Theater.